jsgroth/CoffeePSX/README.md

   * Currently implemented using a pure interpreter; performance could be a lot better
 * The GTE
 * The GPU, with both software and hardware rasterizers
-  * Hardware rasterizer uses wgpu with native extensions; should work on Vulkan, DirectX 12, and Metal (has only been tested on Vulkan)
+  * Hardware rasterizer uses wgpu with native extensions; should work on Vulkan, DirectX 12, and Metal (has not been tested on MacOS/Metal)
   * Hardware rasterizer supports 24bpp color rendering and higher resolutions up to 16x native
   * Supports basic PGXP (Parallel/Precision Geometry Transform Pipeline), which reduces model wobble and texture warping in many 3D games
     * CPU mode is not yet implemented so the PGXP implementation is not compatible with some games (e.g. Spyro series, Metal Gear Solid, Resident Evil 3, Tony Hawk's Pro Skater series)